 - Weaknesses: The pricing model, while flexible, can be complex to forecast.
 It delivers the best value almost exclusively for companies already committed to AWS.

 - Pricing: A free trial is available.
-The Standard Edition is no longer offered to new customers.
 The Enterprise Edition offers granular pricing, including Authors at $24 per user/month and Readers priced per session at $0.30/session (max $5/month).
 Capacity-based pricing is also an option.

 7. Domo